E104 – Quinoline yellow

 Uses

-Other uses of E104 include:
+Other uses of additive E104 include:

-• In perfumery for producing colognes;
+• in perfumery, for manufacturing colognes;

-• For soap and hair care products;
+• in soap and hair care products;

 Products with the additive «E104»